AmanRai145/Clone-of-Cynthia-Ugwu/README.md

 After completing the installation steps, you can access the project in your browser by navigating to `http://localhost:3000` (or the port specified in your development server).

-## Contributing

-Contributions are welcome!
-If you have suggestions or improvements, please open an issue or submit a pull request.

-2. Create a new branch (`git checkout -b feature-branch`).

-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Open a pull request.

 ## Contact